keithhilen/api-accelerate/Readme.md

 ### Controllers
 A controller receives requests and invokes the appropriate logic.
 A standard Express controller method receives Express request and response objects as parameters.

 The framework exposes a context object to the app.
-It injects this object into the Express request object so it is available to app logic.
-The context object provides services such as responder, database manager, and logging.
+It injects this object into the Express request object so that it is available to app logic.
+The context object provides services such as a responder, databaser management, logging, and others.

 The context can be obtained in this way: